EdbMails EDB Recovery and Migration software

 2. How to archive Public folders to a PST file in Outlook?

-To archive and backup Public folders to PST, open Outlook and create a new data file (.PST), then copy the Public folder from your Exchange email account to the new data file.
-You can also drag and drop individual messages or bulk copy them.
+To archive or back up Public folders to a PST file, start by creating a new Outlook data file (.PST) in Outlook.
+Once it’s set up, you can manually copy the Public folder from your Exchange server account to the PST file.
+You can either drag and drop entire folders or select and move multiple messages at once.

 • Step 1: Open Microsoft Outlook 2010 /2013 / 2016, or 2019 on your computer.